Social control: Theoretical bias within the modern media

 Theorists such as Noam Chomsky have argued that systemic bias exists in the modern media.
 The marketing, advertising, and public relations industries have thus been said to utilize mass communications to aid the interests of certain political and business elites.
 Powerful ideological, economic and religious lobbyists have often used school systems and centralized electronic communications to influence public opinion.

 Formal control

 Sanctions

-Formal sanctions are usually imposed by the government and organizations in the form of laws to reward or punish behavior.
+Formal sanctions are usually imposed by the government or organizations in the form of laws to reward or punish behavior.
 Some formal sanctions include fines and incarceration in order to deter negative behavior.

 Other forms of formal social control can include other sanctions that are more severe depending on the behavior seen as negative such as censorship, expulsion, and limits on political freedom.

 Examples of this can be seen in law.
 If a person breaks a law set forth by the government and is caught, they will have to go to court and depending on the severity, will have to pay fines or face harsher consequences.

 According to a study on crime in cities, those where police make more arrests for public offenses and have higher incarceration rates tend to experience lower crime rates.